douglaswaugh/cv/douglas-waugh-cv.md

 ## Work Experience

-### Energyhelpline.com, Southwark, London
+### energyhelpline.com, Southwark, London

+energyhelpline.com are a medium scale (2 million comparisons per month, 1 million switches per year) price comparison site for domestic energy products.
+They don't have much of a brand presence themselves but are, along with uSwitch and MoneySuperMarket, one of the big three energy comparison companies.
+Compare The Market use our RESTful energy switching API and they have over 100 partners who use our comparison and switching products including major newspapers.
+Some 'tier 2' energy suppliers even use our services for their own websites and call centres.

+#### Apr 2017 - Present : Tech Lead
+#### Apr 2014 - Apr 2017 : Senior Developer
-#### Jan 2011 - Present : Analyst Developer to Senior Developer
+#### Jan 2011 - Apr 2014 : Analyst Developer

-When I was looking for a new role after WTG I looked specifically for a company that could offer me freedom over my personal development process, particularly with respect to writing tests first and working in an agile manner.
-Energyhelpline.com fitted the bill.
+After WTG I looked specifically for a company offering me freedom over my personal development process, particularly with respect to writing tests first and working in an agile manner.  energyhelpline.com fitted the bill.

-I worked on and delivered some of energyhelpline's most important and successful projects over the last few years.
-Firstly, a RESTful energy comparison and switching API, relied on by Compare the Market and Go Compare, and subsequently a rebuild of our own publicly facing site to use that API using AngularJS, [www.energyhelpline.com](https://www.energyhelpline.com).
+I have worked on and delivered some of energyhelpline's most important and successful projects over the last few years.
+Firstly, a RESTful energy comparison and switching API, relied on by Compare The Market, and subsequently a rebuild of our own publicly facing site to use that API using AngularJS, [www.energyhelpline.com](https://www.energyhelpline.com).

-I developed more of an understanding and appreciation for application architecture gaining experience working with the CQRS+ES architectural patterns.
-With this knowledge, and that of object oriented design, test driven development and the REST architectural style, I've been acting as a de-facto lead developer for the team for the last year, supporting other developers with their design and architectural decisions.
+I developed more of an understanding for application architecture gaining experience working with the CQRS+ES architectural patterns.
+With this knowledge, and that of object oriented design, test driven development and the REST architectural style, I acted as a de-facto lead developer for the team for the last year, providing technical solutions for the business and supporting other developers with their design and architectural decisions.
+In April 2017 I was rewarded with a promotion to Tech Lead.

-I improved the speed and accuracy of development by cultivating a truly test driven culture within the team, introducing automated deployments, continuously improving the deployment pipeline, and developing testing strategies.
+Whilst I work at energyhelpline.com I continue to improve the speed and accuracy of development incrementally by cultivating a truly test driven culture within the team, introducing automated deployments, continuously improving the deployment pipeline, and developing testing strategies.

+It was never my intention to change the culture of the team, I just did the things that I thought we should be doing, tried to encourage others to do the same and, when I had the opportunity, hired people who I believed had similar values to myself.

-I changed the culture of the team through supporting others to learn and also through recuitment.
-I brought a new recruiter on board who understood our needs, I changed the messaging in our job specifications, got the team to silicon milkroundabout, and started a tech blog to improve our visibility to the development community.
+I brought a new recruiter on board who understood our needs, I changed the messaging in our job specifications, got the team to silicon milkroundabout, and started a [tech blog](http://tech.energyhelpline.com) to improve our visibility to the development community.

-I was lucky enough to work with some good developers at Energyhelpline.com, and there is no doubt that I'm a better programmer for it.
+I was lucky enough to work with some good developers at energyhelpline.com, and there is no doubt that I'm a better programmer for it.

 ### WTG Technologies Ltd, Hammersmith, London

+WTG Technologies Ltd is a design and build agency, spun out of their parent company Cable & Wireless, with a strong focus on government clients requiring a high level security, such as the MoJ and police forces.
+They provide security cleared staff and have a direct link in to some secure government networks.

 #### Nov 2007 - Jan 2012 : Junior C# Developer to Tech Lead